Operating Capability

 What the capability exists to solve

-Compliance managed as an event — a scramble before the survey, a binder refreshed once a year — guarantees that daily practice and written standard drift apart, and that the gap is discovered by a surveyor rather than by management.
+Compliance managed as an event — a scramble before the survey, a binder refreshed once a year — allows daily practice and written standard to drift apart, and that the gap is discovered by a surveyor rather than by management.
 The consequences arrive as findings, holds on admissions, payer terminations, and reputational damage that takes years to repair.
 Aava's approach is structural: build the requirements into how work is performed, measured, and supervised, so the organization is continuously ready rather than periodically rescued.
 Aava supports and manages these functions on behalf of ownership; it does not act as an accrediting body or provide legal representation.

 Direct operating responsibility

-- The licensing calendar, applications, and regulator correspondence within scope
+• The licensing calendar, applications, and regulator correspondence within scope

-- Accreditation readiness programs and the evidence they depend on
+• Accreditation readiness programs and the evidence they depend on

-- HIPAA and privacy program administration and workforce training
+• HIPAA and privacy program administration and workforce training

-- The policy and procedure system, from drafting through controlled revision
+• The policy and procedure system, from drafting through controlled revision

-- Risk and incident management, including trend analysis and escalation
+• Risk and incident management, including trend analysis and escalation

-- Survey preparation, response coordination, and corrective-action delivery
+• Survey preparation, response coordination, and corrective-action delivery

 What we build and operate